The Day Phil Lynott Died

 He died at 36 from heart failure and pneumonia on Jan.
 4, 1986, having been admitted to Salibury Hospital in Wiltshire, England, on Christmas Day after a "drink and drug binge" at his home.

 Thin Lizzy found initial fame in the U.K. with a raucous early-'70s version of the traditional Irish folk song "Whisky in the Jar."
-A few years later, Lynott and Company broke in America with their romping No. 12 hit "The Boys Are Back in Town."
+A few years later, Lynott and company broke in America with their romping No. 12 hit "The Boys Are Back in Town."
 Lizzy, however, would never chart any higher than No. 77 in the U.S. again (with 1976's "Cowboy Song"), and Lynott increasingly turned to alcohol – or worse.

 When Thin Lizzy split in 1984, Lynott had already released two light-selling solo efforts, 1980's Solo in Soho and 1982's The Philip Lynott Album.
-His solo composition "Yellow Pearl" was used as the theme song for the weekly British television show Top of the Pops from 1981-86, and he also collaborated with Lizzy’s Gary Moore on 1979's Parisienne Walkways and 1985's Out in the Fields.
+His solo composition "Yellow Pearl" was used as the theme song for the weekly British television show Top of the Pops from 1981-86, and he also collaborated with ex-Lizzy guitarist Gary Moore on 1979's Parisienne Walkways and 1985's Out in the Fields.

 Some 300 mourners attended a memorial service held on Jan.
 9, 1986.
 He was buried in Dublin, where he had been raised by his grandmother.